huynguy-db/arcion-docs/content/docs/instructional-docs/target-db-setup/Cassandra.md

     ```YAML
     type: CASSANDRA

+    #You can specify multiple Cassandra nodes using the format below:
     cassandra-nodes:
-      node1:
+      node1: #Replace node1 with your node name
-        host: 172.17.0.2
+        host: 172.17.0.2 #Replace 172.17.0.2 with your node's host
+        port: 9042 #Replace 9042 with your node's port
+      node2: #Replace node2 with your node name
+        host: 172.17.0.3 #Replace 172.17.0.3 with your node's host
-        port: 9042
+        port: 9043 #Replace 9042 with your node's port
-      node2:
-        host:
-        port:

-    username: 'cassandra'
+      .
+      .
+      .
+      .

+    username: 'cassandra' #Replace cassandra with your username that connects to your Cassandra server
-    password: 'cassandra'
+    password: 'cassandra' #Replace 'cassandra' with your user's password

     read-consistency-level: LOCAL_QUORUM  #Allowed values: ANY, ONE, TWO, THREE, QUORUM, ALL, LOCAL_QUORUM, EACH_QUORUM, SERIAL, LOCAL_SERIAL, LOCAL_ONE

     auth-type: "PlainTextAuthProvider" #Allowed values: DsePlainTextAuthProvider, PlainTextAuthProvider

-    max-connections: 30
+    max-connections: 30 #Specify the maximum number of connections Replicant can open in Cassandra
-    max-requests-per-connection: #max number of requests each connection will handle in parallel.
+    max-requests-per-connection: #Specify the max number of requests each connection will handle in parallel.
-    max-request-queue-size: #Max queue size to enqueue requests while all connections are busy.
-If more than max-queue-size request get queued, then driver throws BusyPoolException.
+    max-request-queue-size: #Specify the ,ax queue size to enqueue requests while all connections are busy.
+If more than the max-queue-size request get queued, then driver throws BusyPoolException.
-    pool-timeout-ms: #Time in ms, after which driver throws BusyPoolException, if all connections are busy serving max requests.
+    pool-timeout-ms: #Specify the time in ms, after which driver throws BusyPoolException, if all connections are busy serving max requests.

-    max-retries: 10
-    retry-wait-duration-ms: 1000

     ```

 ## II.
 Setup Applier Configuration

-If you want to change the table definitions in destination memSQL, change the applier configurations with the proceeding steps:
+If you want to change the table definitions in destination Cassandra, change the applier configurations with the proceeding steps:

 1. From ```HOME```, navigate to the Applier Configuration File:
    ```BASH